YousseFathalla/quest-dashboard/README.md

 - **Chaos Monkey**: The backend includes a "Chaos Middleware" that randomly injects errors (5% rate) and disconnects streams to test frontend resilience.
 - **Property-Based Testing**: The frontend uses `fast-check` to generate arbitrary data for robust testing of utility functions.
 - **Path Aliases**: Clean imports using `tsconfig.json` shortcuts (e.g., `@core/`, `@features/`, `@shared/`, `@layout/`, `@models/`, `@env/`) for better maintainability.
+- **Safe Logging**: Custom `LoggerService` ensures debug information is valid only in development mode, keeping production consoles clean and secure.

 ## 🛡️ License